madaopt/Masters-swimmers/README.md

 ## Welcome to My Page

-### This project used to be my data scoence course final project (took in 2019).
-I procasnated until now (2023!) to revisit the page and polish it.
+### This project used to be my data science course final project (I took in 2019).
+I procrastinated until now (2023!) to revisit the page and polish it.

 This project used to be my data science course final project (I took in 2019).
 However, I procrastinated until now (2023!) to revisit the page and polish it.